 Belinda has been with the Nossal Institute since 2013 and is currently a Research Fellow in Sexual and Reproductive Health.
-She manages a multi-site research project funded by the Australian Research Council that explores women’s experiences of cervical cancer in Indonesia.
+She is also a Visiting Researcher at the Center for Reproductive Health (Pusat Kesehatan Reproduksi) at Universitas Gadjah Mada, Indonesia.

-Belinda is also one of the Nossal’s PhD students.
-Her doctoral research explored the reproductive experiences and decisions of middle class women in urban Yogyakarta, Indonesia in relation to family planning, infant feeding and balancing reproductive and productive work.
-She conducted 18 months of ethnographic fieldwork in Indonesia based at the Center for Reproductive Health at Gadjah Mada University.
-Her doctoral research was supported by the Nossal Global Health Scholars Programme, an Endeavour Research Fellowship, and the Graduate Women Victoria Bursary in Memory of Feminist Fathers.
+Belinda’s doctoral research explored the reproductive experiences and decisions of middle class women in urban Yogyakarta, Indonesia in relation to family planning, infant feeding and balancing reproductive and productive work.
+One of the publications stemming from her doctoral research was awarded the Wang Gungwu Prize in 2018 for best article published by the Asian Studies Review.

 Through her research Belinda aims to amplify women’s voices and their reproductive experiences, as these are too often absent in the formulation and evaluation of policies and programs geared at improving their reproductive health.